-Unfortunately, it’s easier than you think for damaging UV rays to penetrate and lead to age spots, premature wrinkles, and worse—just a few bad sunburns can significantly increase your risk for skin cancer.
+Unfortunately, it’s easier than you think for damaging UV rays to penetrate and cause age spots, premature wrinkles, and worse—just a few bad sunburns can significantly increase your risk for skin cancer.
 Protecting your skin should be a top priority.

-If you feel like you do everything right and still end up with sunburns, take a few minutes to review these facts and how-to’s about proper sun protection.
+If you feel like you do everything right and still end up with a sunburn, take a few minutes to review these facts and how-to tips about proper sun protection.
 See if you figure out what you’re doing wrong—and learn how to fix it!

 With a plethora of sunscreens at the drugstore or cosmetics counter, it can be difficult to distinguish the products that offer high-quality sun protection from those that only have a pretty bottle.
 Instead of choosing the product with the lowest price or best smell, choose one with all of these qualities:

-- Water resistant.
-Water resistant sunscreen is formulated to stay on your skin after you get wet—an obvious benefit for activities like swimming, tubing, or boating.
-However water resistant does not mean waterproof.
-After an hour or so, even a good water resistant sunscreen will need to be reapplied.
+- Water-resistant.
+Water-resistant sunscreen is formulated to stay on your skin after you get wet—an obvious benefit for activities like swimming, tubing, or boating.
+However water-resistant does not mean waterproof.
+After an hour or so, even a good water-resistant sunscreen needs to be reapplied.

 - SPF 30 or higher.
 A product’s SPF, or Sun Protection Factor, refers to what percentage of the sun’s UVB rays (these are the rays that cause sunburn) a product can filter out.
 The higher the SPF, the greater the percentage: SPF 15 filters around 93% of UVB rays, while SPF 30 is shown to filter out about 97%.Why is 30 the magic number?
 Up to SPF 30, the increase in burn protection you get with a higher SPF is significant.
 However, as you move up the SPF scale after 30, the increase in UVB protection is proportionally smaller—SPF 50 sunscreen offers only 1% more burn protection.
 While you can’t go wrong with an ultra-high SPF, don’t make the mistake of believing that it will offer twice the protection of SPF 30.

-Once you’ve got a good sunscreen, learn the right way to use it.
+Once you’ve got a good sunscreen, learn how to use it

 It’s not enough to simply put on sunscreen.
 For effective skin protection, it matters where, when, and how often you apply your SPF.